 The trail took us along the edge of the hills with sweeping views of the valley.
 We also crossed groves of walnut trees, meadows packed with apple trees, and green pastures where cows and horses roamed free.

-Since we were away from the main road, the scenery among the mountains was more peaceful hidden.
+Since we were away from the main road, the scenery in the mountains was more peaceful hidden.
 We did see a couple of trucks picking up dead trees as they bring the wood back to the village ahead of winter.

 After an hour going downhill over steep slopes, the trail flattened as it follows the river.
 There we enjoyed even more Fall colors from willow trees.
 Simply stunning.